DinaTaklit/Meeting-Web-Accessibility-Guidelines-WCAG/README.md

 - **Use aria-labelledby referencing the `<title>`**
   - aria-describedby to reference the `<desc>`

+### 3.4 Audio

+#### Examples of Audio-only

+- Podcasts
+- Radio newscast (recorded)
+- TV/ Movie sound bites

+#### Level A 1.2.1 - Audio-only and Videoonly (Prerecorded)

+For prerecorded audio-only and prerecorded video-only media, an alternative is provided that presents equivalent information.

+#### : Level A 1.1.1 – Non-text Content

+All non-text content that is presented to the user has a text alternative that serves the equivalent purpose.

+#### Creating Transcripts

+- Paid service
+- Speech Recognition
+  - Google Docs Voice Typing
+  - Windows Speech Recognition
+  - Apple Dictation
+  - Dragon Naturally Speaking
+- Manual

+#### Tips for Creating Transcripts

+- Include names of speakers
+- Describe everything

+#### Presenting Transcripts

+- Inline
+- Link

 ## Credits

 All credits goes for pluralsight course